RY-Xin/Adventure/README.md

 Any bugs or issues I could not resolve?
 I got a lot of issues, I had no idea about it, so TA helped me a lot.
 The details of the project, like whitspaces, formats and I didn't do it well to load the map to test it, some logical errors, type errors and so on.
 An example of a difficult issue or bug and how I resolved?
 "Differences are exclusively in whitespace." - that's my most hard issue to fix, TA helped me to fix a lot, like load the map correctly, correct the code to run it well, but the whitespace is really hard to fix.
+I checked the examples to make it right.
-A list of the three extensions I’ve chosen to implement: the verb help, drop and locked door.
+A list of the three extensions I’ve chosen to implement: the verb help, drop and directions become verbs.